 Amounts and Dosage

 There is no officially recommended dosage for lecithin.
-Some sources say to take 1,200 milligrams or 1 tablespoon per day for a clogged milk duct.
+Some sources say to take 1,200 milligrams or 1 tablespoon four times per day for a clogged milk duct.
 Others say to take 300 milligrams two or three times a day for general health benefits.
 Each lecithin supplement — whether it's in the form of a capsule, powder, or liquid — should have instructions for dosage, so you should follow the manufacturer's directions found on the packaging.

 Make sure to talk to your doctor before adding lecithin to your diet.
 Agree upon a daily dosage that is right for you and your unique needs.